How Much Can You Expect an Editor to Catch?

 An editor helps you become a storyteller.

 If you’re looking for a copyeditor for your book, you’re in luck.
 I’m a copyeditor and proofreader who specializes in working with self-publishing authors.
-I’m particularly experienced in fantasy, science fiction, romance, thrillers, and self-help books.
+I’m particularly experienced in fantasy, science fiction, romance, and thrillers.

 Best of luck in your publishing journey!